 8. Subiaco Abbey

-Originally established as a Benedictine Monastery in the 1870s, the Subiaco Abbey fulfilled that role for much of its existence, but now, it’s a Catholic Benedictine boy’s college prep school.
+The historic Subiaco Abbey has undergone a significant transformation over the years.
+Originally established as a Benedictine Monastery in the 1870s, the abbey faithfully served its purpose until recent times when it transitioned into a Catholic Benedictine boy’s college prep school.

 9. Mount Nebo State Park

 Nestled within the park grounds, Mount Nebo, I discovered a delightful surprise – a population of graceful whitetail deer that often gathered near the playground.
 To increase my chances of observing these majestic creatures, I made a point to visit during the early morning or late afternoon when they were most active.

 One of the distinct features of Mount Nebo is its elevated location, granting visitors unparalleled panoramic views of the surrounding area.
 The vistas from this vantage point were truly awe-inspiring and unlike anything I had experienced elsewhere.
 To fully immerse myself in the natural splendor, I opted to rent one of the available campsites or cabins, allowing me to forge a deeper connection with Mother Nature during my stay.

 Before embarking on my exploration of Mount Nebo, I made sure to stop by the visitor center to gather relevant information.
 The friendly staff provided me with details about specific activities, operating hours, and pricing, ensuring I had all the necessary information for an enjoyable visit.
 Additionally, I found it helpful to check the park’s online resources for any updates or additional insights.

 Mount Nebo is undoubtedly one of Russellville’s must-see destinations, offering a unique blend of wildlife encounters, breathtaking views, and serene camping opportunities.